gottacatchenall/ms_sampling_effort/manuscript.md

 $1,2,\dots,O$-th observation is drawn from the abundance distribution.
-If in those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative. @fig:samplingeffort shows the results for applying this to both the panel is this model applied to 243 food-webs from the Mangal database, and on the right side the 500 replicates of the niche model [@Williams2000SimRul] per unique number of observations $O$.
-All analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].
+If in those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative. @fig:samplingeffort shows the results for applying this---applied to 243 food-webs from the Mangal database on the left, and on the right side the niche model [@Williams2000SimRul] across varying levels of species richness.
+All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].